ArturoDent/read-only-non-workspace/README.md

 * `Read-only > Non-workspace Files: Status Bar Button`: disabled by default

-Enable this to show a "button" on the Status Bar that shows the read-only status of the current file.
+Enable this to show a "button" on the Status Bar that shows an action that can be taken, so a locked/read-only file will show `R-O  $(lock-closed)  Press to UN-LOCK` and a file which is currently writeable will show `R-O  $(lock-open)  Press to LOCK`.
 This button can be clicked to toggle the read-only status.
+The editor tab will have a lock icon if it is set to read-only and no lock icon if it is writeable.

  &emsp;&emsp;&emsp;&emsp;&emsp;&emsp; <img src="https://github.com/ArturoDent/read-only-non-workspace/blob/master/images/toggleStatusBarItem.gif?raw=true" width="500" height="200" alt="shows the statusbar button and toggle state"/>